Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/08-dsp-library/README.md

 ## Introduction

-The Xilinx® Versal® adaptive compute acceleration platform (ACAP) is a fully software-programmable, heterogeneous compute platform that combines the processing system (PS) (Scalar Engines that include Arm® processors), Programmable Logic (PL) (Adaptable Engines that include the programmable logic), and AI Engines which belong in the Intelligent Engine category.
+The AMD Versal&trade; adaptive SoC is a fully software-programmable, heterogeneous compute platform that combines the processing system (PS) (Scalar Engines that include Arm® processors), Programmable Logic (PL) (Adaptable Engines that include the programmable logic), and AI Engines that belong to the Intelligent Engine category.

 This tutorial demonstrates how to use kernels provided by the DSP Library for a filtering application, how to analyze the design results, and how to use filter parameters to optimize the design's performance using simulation.
 It does not take the design to a hardware implementation, however.

-**IMPORTANT**: Before beginning the tutorial make sure you have read and followed the *Vitis Software Platform Release Notes* (v2023.1) for setting up software and installing the VCK190 base platform.
+**IMPORTANT**: Before beginning the tutorial, make sure that you have read and followed the *Vitis Software Platform Release Notes* (v2023.1) for setting up the software and installing the VCK190 base platform.

-Before starting this tutorial run the following steps.
+Before starting this tutorial, run the following steps.

 1. Set up your platform by running the `xilinx-versal-common-v2023.1/environment-setup-cortexa72-cortexa53-xilinx-linux` script as provided in the platform download.
 This script sets up the `SYSROOT` and `CXX` variables.
 If the script is not present, you _must_ run `xilinx-versal-common-v2023.1/sdk.sh`.
 2. Set up your ROOTFS to point to the `xilinx-versal-common-v2023.1/rootfs.ext4`.